gecche/laravel-multidomain/README.md

 including new features for the corresponding Laravel 5.x versions (bugfix support is still active for that versions).
 **2021-02-13 UPDATE**: some last features for v1.1+ releases are still ongoing :)

 v1.0 requires Laravel 5.1, 5.2, 5.3 and 5.4 (no longer maintained and not tested versus laravel 5.4,
 however the usage of the package is the same as for 1.1)

+**2023-02-20 UPDATE**: From Laravel 10.x up, the package versions follow the same numbering.

 ### Installation